DiveGearAdvice.comUpdated May 2026

 Detailed Reviews

-The Cressi Lido does one thing well: keeps you comfortable in warm water without breaking the bank.
-At $150, it's half the price of premium 3mm suits and honestly, for tropical diving, you don't need more.
+The Cressi Lido does one thing well: it keeps you comfortable in warm tropical water without charging you for features you don't need.
+At around $150, it's half the price of premium 3mm suits -- and for Caribbean diving, you genuinely don't need more.

-The neoprene is soft and flexible, letting you move freely during those long reef dives.
-Cressi uses blind-stitched seams that don't let water in through the needle holes, a detail often skipped on cheap suits.
-The back zipper runs smooth and includes a long leash for self-donning.
+The neoprene is soft and flexible, which matters on long reef dives where you're doing a lot of finning.
+Cressi uses blind-stitched seams that don't let water in through needle holes -- a detail that's often skipped on budget suits.
+The back zipper runs smoothly and includes a long leash so you can don it without help.

 The fit runs slightly small.
 If you're between sizes, go up.
-The suit will feel snug initially but breaks in after a few dives.
+The suit feels snug initially and breaks in after a few dives.

 ---

-The Bare Reactive is the suit I recommend most to American divers who dive multiple destinations.
-At $389, it handles water from 65°F to 80°F, which covers Florida year-round, Gulf of Mexico, summer California, and keeps you comfortable on cooler Caribbean thermoclines.
+The Bare Reactive is the suit I'd recommend to most American divers who dive multiple destinations.
+It handles water from 65°F to 80°F -- Florida year-round, the Gulf of Mexico, summer California, and cooler Caribbean thermoclines.
+That's a wide range for one suit.

-The seams use a combination of blind-stitching and liquid sealing, essentially waterproofing the thread holes.
-Water exchange is minimal, which matters more as you push into cooler temperatures.
-The wrist and ankle seals are snug enough to reduce flushing without cutting off circulation.
+The seams use blind-stitching combined with liquid sealing, which waterproofs the thread holes.
+Water exchange is minimal, and that matters increasingly as you get into cooler temperatures.

 Scubapro